Winter Pruning Tips

-Winter is a great time to get a little exercise, reduce holiday stress and reconnect with your garden.
+Winter is a great time to get a little exercise and reconnect with your garden.
 By taking a careful look around you can get a head start on spring by doing a little nipping here and there on trees and shrubs that may not be overgrown yet but soon might be.
 As cliché as it is, "an ounce of prevention is worth a pound of cure."

 However, we don't recommend revving up the chain saw or power pruners.
 The jobs most gardeners should be tackling on their own require only hand tools like pruners, loppers or hand saws.
 When using tools like these, remember to practice safe habits by working with a helper, knowing your limitations, and taking your time when attempting any of the following pruning techniques.
 If you think a job is too big for you, it probably is, so call a nursery professional here at Estabrook's to talk you through it or recommend professional tree and shrub pruning help.